kjkoster/the-phone/readme.md

 high voltages and currents can overheat and damage the fragile coil.

 For this project, we use a Raspberry Pi specifically.
-The headphone jack on a Raspberry Pi is actually quite bad, by modern standards. at approximately _100Ω_ it is quite high impedance and its voltage range is quite limited.
+The headphone jack on a Raspberry Pi is actually quite bad by modern standards. at approximately _100Ω_ it is quite high impedance and its voltage range is limited.
 Lucky for us, it is unlikely to overpower a vintage speaker driver.
 In fact, we may have problems getting the volume up high enough to hear well.

 The Raspberry Pi has other problems with audio, though.
 It is not very fast and has trouble with the real-time requirements of audio playback.
-Bad quality once more saves us here.
+Bad quality saves us here as well.
 The vintage telephone speakers could only play sound up to about _3400Hz_, which is why telephone equipment typically uses a sample rate of _8000Hz_.
 That is far lower than the sample rate needed to play music.
 By playing the audio samples at an 8000Hz sample rate, we give the processor more time to load the audio into the playback buffers.
 This resolved buffer underrun issues.

-## Programming Language
-This project is best done in Python.
-It needs good access to the GPIO pins of the Raspberry Pi, but also needs fairly advanced audio processing and (in the future, maybe) speech recognition.
-Python can do all of those easily.

-Python has an excellend library called [sounddevice](https://pypi.org/project/sounddevice/) that handles selecting the desired output device and can play WAV files easily.

 ## Speech Engine
 As speech engine, we now have [eSpeak](https://en.wikipedia.org/wiki/ESpeak).